-Our panel of experts share their tips for improving digital customer service.
+Our panel of experts share their tips for improving the digital customer service experience.

 1. Add Value to Your Self-Service Channels

 Begin by focusing on your existing self-service assets and look for opportunities to improve their value.
 While it may be as simple as updating your FAQs, you could go as far as adding chatbots to a pop-up live chat facility.

 Live chat pop-ups, which can be timed so they appear when a customer has added to their basket but is taking a long time to check out, for example, can be effective in removing any new customer doubts.

 Live chat pop-ups, which can be timed so they appear when a customer has added to their basket but is taking a long time to check out, for example, can be effective in removing any new customer doubts.
 However, although this can be valuable, it will create a number of new contacts to handle.